liya-8/Reqres_API_Automation/README.md

 - **Get user details:**
   - Sends a GET request for a static user (ID 2).
   - Validates the response and checks for expected properties.
+  - Reqres API is a mock API that does not give us the option to fetch the  user details created before.
 - **Update created user:**
   - Sends a PUT request to update the user's name and job.
   - Validates the response status code (200).